-The fast scaling up of the grid connected PV market in India has created an unhealthy competition among project developers, construction companies, equipment suppliers and service providers.
-This unfortunately, results in the compromise of quality standards in – project design, selection of equipments and balance of system, installation and even O&M practice in many instances.
+The fast scaling up of the grid-connected PV market in India has created unhealthy competition among project developers, construction companies, equipment suppliers, and service providers.
+This, unfortunately, results in the compromise of quality standards in – project design, selection of equipment, and balance of system, installation, and even O&M practice in many instances.
 A large number of solar power plants have been reported to show poor performance due to known or unknown reasons.
-Apart from that a number of solar power plants are damaged by storms and gutted into fire.
-In this note we are discussing performance and safety issues of grid connected rooftop PV projects.
+Apart from that a number of solar power plants are damaged by storms and gutted into the fire.
+In this note, we are discussing the performance and safety issues of grid-connected rooftop PV projects.

 Figure 1: Performance variation in 30 different rooftop PV Plants in the same geographical area